anovelbygod/anovelbygod/README.md

 ## About Me

-Group Product Manager at **PiggyTech**, leading a team of 4 PMs across a portfolio of 6 products — PocketApp, PiggyVest, PiggyVest Business, Pocket Merchant Dashboard, Salary Manager, and PiggyVest Kids.
+Group Product Manager at **PiggyTech**, leading a team of 4 PMs across 6 products — PocketApp, PiggyVest, PiggyVest Business, Pocket Merchant Dashboard, Salary Manager, and PiggyVest Kids.

 7+ years across fintech and payments — payment infrastructure, digital banking, merchant tooling, cross-border payments, and B2B SaaS.
 I understand how money moves, where it gets stuck, and how to build products that fix that.